 Our book drive coordinator will email you the delivery instructions about one month before your shipping deadline.
 (See Pack Your Books for more information).
 Please send your books as close as possible to your shipping deadline, as we are charged storage fees on books that arrive at the warehouse and are waiting for shipment.
 Regardless of the delivery option you choose, you MUST use the mailing label that your book drive coordinator sends you.
 This label includes information to help the warehouse get your library to the right country, and helps our partners in-country get your library to the right school or community.

 To deliver your books to our shipper's warehouse in New Orleans, Louisiana, select the delivery option below that works best for you:

 - Option 1: Mail the books to the warehouse from your local United States Post Office using "Media Mail", the least expensive domestic rate for books.
 Most of our book drives use this option.

-- At the Post Office, ask for the Media Mail rate.
-Postage will cost $.55/pound for a 30 lb. box (updated 3/17), but varies with the weight and size of each box.
-The maximum allowable weight for Media Mail boxes is 70 pounds, but we find that the typical (and ideal) weight for one box of books is 35-40 pounds.
+- At the Post Office ask for the Media Mail rate.
+Postage will cost $.55 for a 30 lb. box, but the rate varies with the weight and size of each box.
+In order to ensure that boxes arrive safely in Africa, the ideal weight for one box is 35-40 pounds.

 - A typical library of 1000 mostly paperback books will weigh about 400-500 pounds, so your postage costs to our shipper’s warehouse will be roughly $220-$275.